Basis Function Expansions

 Project Overview

 Basis Function Expansions (BFEs) are a powerful tool to represent distributions.
 I most often use them to characterise 3d density fields from sets of points (particles), but that isn't where BFE stop!
 One can also use them for 2d distributions, or for non-density quantities.
 I'm actively working on their technical development, please reach out if you are interested!
+At present we have developed 2d basis function applications to look at lopsided galaxies through cosmic time, as well as robustly measuring inclinations for a large sample of well-imaged galaxies.

 The main software